Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 ## Work-in-progress

 + **How Does Competition Affect AI Investment in Firms?
-Evidence from a Quasi-Natural Experiment in the United States** (with T. Kim and G. Park)
+Evidence from a Quasi-Natural Experiment in the United States** (with T. Kim, G. Park, and N.Kim)
 *Writing a Draft*
   + Winner of the Best Paper Award in the Korean Society for Innovation Management and Economics (KOSIME) Summer Conference 2024